-- There is also the option of studying abroad or at another Dutch university.
+- There is also the the option of studying abroad or at another Dutch university.

-- Do a pre-master’s course to prepare for a Master’s programme other than Mechanical Engineering.
+- Do a pre-master’s course to prepare for a Master’s other than Mechanical Engineering.

 - Join one of our student teams, like the Green Team, the Solar Team or the Electric Superbike Team.

-You finish off this Bachelor's programme with a final report and presentation on the research you have done.
-After completing this Bachelor's programme you are admissible to the Master's programme, in which you can pursue further specializations.
+You finish off this Bachelor’s in Mechanical Engineering with a research paper and presentation on the research you have done.
+After completing this Bachelor’s you are admissible to the Master’s, in which you can pursue further specialisations.